 Happy Father’s Day!
-Read how our members have been impacted by their Dads.
+Read how ELGL members have been influenced by their dad.

 In this episode of GovLove we sat down with Assistant City Manager of Charlotte, NC and sock of the month club member, Hyong Yi.
 He shared his inspiring story of dealing with tragedy and finding the power of love and community.
 After the death of his wife, Hyong started a 100 Love Notes project to celebrate her life and spread love to other people.
 Now Hyong focuses on being a great parent and keeping love at the center of his local government work.

 For me, no title is greater than the title of ‘dad’.
 My three little princesses are literal god-sends to me and my sweet wife.
 My whole life revolves around them.
 I don’t live to work — I work to live…And to bring stability and happiness to my home.
 There will always be larger paychecks out there if you want to chase them.
 There will always be a bigger city, or a “fancier” title, or a new opportunity.
 If you let a paycheck, a title, or the size of your city define you, you may come to find a time when your life lacks definition.
 By defining yourself by (in the grand scheme of things) temporary steps along the journey of life, you will lose focus of the whole reason for the journey!

 Four dads discuss parental leave, dealing with sick kids & how work places can be family friendly.

 For me it was great.
 Both my grandfather and father were city and county managers.
 We were able to go to events and meet people we otherwise would not have met.

 When I visited with my grandfather he always showed me the projects that he helped build.
 I also remember going to my dad’s office and eating all the candy from the executive assistant’s candy bowls.